Meet The Team

 Lori Halstead, mba

-Lori Halstead has been a forensic case analyst for the firm for 11 years.
+Lori Halstead joined our firm in 2006 as a forensic case analyst.
 Previously, she worked in the banking industry for three years.
 Her duties at Brookshire Barrett & Associates include calculating lost earning capacity, lost household services, and future medical and care costs for personal injury and wrongful death cases.
 Lori graduated with honors from Marshall University in 2004, earning a Bachelor of Business Administration Degree in Finance.
 She completed a Master of Business Administration Degree (MBA) from Marshall University in 2006.
-During her academic career at Marshall University she was a member of the Gamma Beta Phi Honor Society, the National Dean's list, and Who's Who Among Students in American Universities and Colleges.
+During her academic career at Marshall University, she was a member of the Gamma Beta Phi Honor Society, the National Dean's list, and Who's Who Among Students in American Universities and Colleges.